tsoisauce/federation/README.md

 1. Start the users service
 2. Start the products service
-3. Start the collections service
-4. Start the Apollo Gateway after all services are available
+3. Start the Apollo Gateway after all services are available

 Or you can start each service individually: